kagg-design/woof-by-category/readme.txt

 3. Plugins filters (Size and Weight) on a "Quisquam" category page.

 == Changelog ==

+= 2.2.1 =
+* Fixed php warning in class-woof-by-category.php on line 371

 = 2.2 =
 * Significantly improved performance on sites with a long list of product categories.